lynnlangit/TeamTeri/3_Genomic_Tools/README.md

   - WebAssembly (open source) project --> https://biowasm.com/
   - Includes samtools, bedtools, bowtie2, fastp, seq-align and more
 - High-performance set of tools for research and commercial use
-  - "fgbio": tools for working with genomic and high throughput sequencing data --> http://fulcrumgenomics.github.io/fgbio/tools/latest/
+  - `fgbio`: tools for working with genomic and high throughput sequencing data --> [link](http://fulcrumgenomics.github.io/fgbio/tools/latest/)

 ## Tools and Pipelines